Skip to main content

 Are pre-school teachers and kindergarten teachers in the same category?

-No, pre-school and kindergarten teachers typically sit in a clearly better tier than centre-based childcare workers at insurers that publish detailed occupation lists.
-AIA codes 'Teacher [early childhood]', 'Pre-primary School Teacher', 'Kindergarten Teacher', 'Preschool Teacher', and 'Preschool Aide' all at B1 across IP, TPD, Life, and Crisis Recovery, which is the standard teacher tier and one notch better than the C1 used for qualified and registered childcare workers.
-If you hold a four-year early childhood education degree and are registered with your state teacher accreditation body, mention that at quote time.
+No. Pre-school and kindergarten teachers usually sit in a clearly better tier than centre-based childcare workers at insurers that publish detailed lists.
+Early-childhood and kindergarten teachers are generally rated in the standard teacher band, a notch better than the tier used for qualified and registered childcare workers.
+If you hold a four-year early-childhood education degree and are registered with your state teacher accreditation body, mention that when you quote, as it can improve your terms.

-Routine seasonal illness (colds, gastro, hand-foot-mouth, conjunctivitis, RSV) generally does not need to be disclosed unless an episode required hospital treatment, was unusually severe, or has led to ongoing complications.
-What does need disclosure: any episode that required medical investigation beyond a GP visit, any compromised immune system or autoimmune condition, any chronic respiratory issue, and any pregnancy-related infection concerns (CMV, parvovirus).
-If in doubt, disclose and let the underwriter assess.
+Routine seasonal illness such as colds, gastro, hand-foot-and-mouth, and similar bugs generally does not need disclosing, unless an episode required hospital treatment, was unusually severe, or led to ongoing complications.
+What does need disclosure: anything that needed medical investigation beyond a GP visit, any weakened immune system or autoimmune condition, any chronic chest problem, and any pregnancy-related infection concern.
+If you are unsure, disclose it and let the insurer assess.

-Any back injury that you have had treated needs to be disclosed, even if it has fully resolved.
-Lifting injuries are among the most common in childcare work, and insurers expect to see them on applications.
-Old, single-incident injuries with no ongoing symptoms are generally underwritten without loading.
-Recurring back pain, ongoing physiotherapy, prescribed pain medication, or any imaging that showed disc or spinal pathology will be assessed more carefully and may attract a loading or an exclusion clause for spinal injuries.
+Any back injury you have had treated needs to be disclosed, even if it has fully resolved.
+Lifting injuries are among the most common in childcare, so insurers expect to see them.
+An old, one-off injury with no ongoing symptoms is generally covered without an added premium.
+Recurring back pain, ongoing physiotherapy, prescribed pain medication, or imaging that showed disc or spinal changes will be assessed more carefully and may bring a loading or an exclusion for spinal injuries.

 How are childcare centre managers and owners rated?